 "Milkshake" was M.I.A.

-As I listened to her tale and witnessed the onset of tears, I resisted the urge to say, "That's the risk you take when you play a game like that," and even surprised myself by saying, "Well then, let's go look for it."
+As I listened to her tale and witnessed the onset of tears, I resisted the urge to say all the things a mother wants to say in this situation and surprised myself by saying, "Well then, let's go look for it."
 We slowly made our way to the field over ice and snow and Samantha pointed me to the area where the festivities had taken place.
 We looked and looked.
 Samantha and Drew were digging with their hands in random spots and I searched all over.
 "I prayed like 19 times that I would find it but it didn't work," Samantha lamented.
 Oh boy.
 I looked harder.
 After about twenty minutes I glanced in a separate direction and saw a small depression in the snow that looked promising.
 I inched closer, then when I reached a position that allowed me to see straight down I saw those bulging eyes staring up at me and reached down to make the rescue.
 With a triumphant pose I held "Milkshake" in the air and beckoned for my daughter's attention.

 "MOOOM!!
 YOU FOUND HER!!!"
 She ran toward me with as much lightning speed as you can while wearing boots in knee deep snow.
 "YOU'RE THE BEST MOM IN THE WHOLE WORLD!"
 She grabbed me around the waist and started sobbing, and continued to sing my praises all the way home...and all afternoon...and continued up until Cory came home at which point she recounted the whole saga.